Links on Android Authority may earn us a commission. Learn more.

 Price: Free to play / $9.99 per 3 months

 The first Trivia Crack was one of the most successful mobile games of the last five years.
 Trivia Crack 2 is the next game in the franchise.
 It features a lot of the same elements as the first one.
 That includes a metric boatload of questions, online PvP, and you can submit your own questions just like the first game.
-This second iteration adds some extra social and game play elements as well.
+This second iteration adds some extra social and gameplay elements as well.
 The advertising is not enjoyable in the slightest and we’re not big fans of its subscription pricing to remove them.
 The game should even out over time and, aside from the ads, it’s actually a solid trivia game with good social elements.
+Etermax also has Trivia Crack Adventure (Google Play).
+It’s a level-based game with trivia elements in case you want to try something different.

 If we missed any of the best quiz games or trivia games for Android, tell us about them in the comments!
 You can check out our latest app lists by clicking here!